BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     forced-fallback
       combination of forced and forced-deps modes: if forced fails fall back to forced-deps
+    packages=<packages regex>
+      download modules that match a given regular expression, build all other.

 ``--incremental``
     Reuse build directory for incremental builds.